Marlene Maheu: Career

 Maheu has worked in telehealth as one of her primary professional focus areas.
-She has served on a number of task forces, committees, and work groups to develop telehealth-related standards and guidelines for the American Telemedicine Association, the American Psychological Association, and the American Counseling Association.
+She has served on several task forces, committees, and work groups to develop telehealth-related standards and guidelines for the American Telemedicine Association, the American Psychological Association, and the American Counseling Association.

 Memberships

 Maheu is a member of the American Psychological Association.
 She is also a member of the American Telemedicine Association, American Counseling Association, California Psychological Association, and various other associations.

 Selected publications

-Maheu has published over Selected publications by Marlene M. Maheu include the following.
+Selected publications by Maheu include the following.